-A7 HEAT TIES
+A7 RACE TIES

-If boards are tied at the finishing line the points for the place for which the boards have tied and for the place(s) immediately below shall be added together and divided equally.
+If boards are tied at the finishing line or if a handicap or rating system is used and boards have equal corrected times, the points for the place for which the boards have tied and for the place(s) immediately below shall be added together and divided equally.
+Boards tied for a race prize shall share it or be given equal prizes.

-A8 ELIMINATION TIES
+A8 SERIES TIES

-- A8.1 If there is a elimination-score tie between two or more boards, they shall be ranked in order of their best excluded elimination score. - A8.2 If a tie remains between two or more boards, each board's eleimination scores, including excluded scores, shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the board(s) with the best score(s).
-These scores shall be used even if some of them are excluded scores. - A8.3 If a tie still remains between two or more boards, they shall be ranked in order of their scores in the last elimination.
+- A8.1 If there is a series-score tie between two or more boards, they shall be ranked in order of their best excluded race score. - A8.2 If a tie remains between two or more boards, each board's race scores, including excluded scores, shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the board(s) with the best score(s).
+These scores shall be used even if some of them are excluded scores. - A8.3 If a tie still remains between two or more boards, they shall be ranked in order of their scores in the last race.
 Any remaining ties shall be broken by using the tied boards' scores in the next-to-last race and so on until all ties are broken.
 These scores shall be used even if some of them are excluded scores.